Redesign of the national and international editions of contemporary art magazine, Flash Art.

 Even if it was only a draft proposal, also the masthead was redesigned by changing letterforms and eliminating the space between the two words in order to reinforce the perception of the name as one element.

-Serif typefaces have been kept inside the magazine but dropped from the cover in order to communicate a new and more contemporary image.
+Serif typefaces that was typical to the magazine have been kept on the inside pages but completely dropped from the cover, in order to communicate a renewed and more contemporary image.

-Prototype of a cover for a special issue featuring a full-page image.
+Prototype of a cover for special issues, featuring a full-page image.

 2017 © Nicola-Matteo Munari